History of the Los Angeles Dodgers: 2020: Mookie Betts trade, COVID-19, 7th championship

-2021–present
+2021–2023: Early Postseason Exits

 The Dodgers began the 2021 season on an extremely uplifting note, winning 13 of their first 15 games.
 However, the Dodgers then lost 14 of their next 18 games.
 Throughout the season, the team battled injuries to key players as Bellinger and Kershaw both missed extensive time on the injured list.
-Betts also had lingering issues with his back and shoulder all season, Dustin May missed the entire season with Tommy John Surgery, Corey Seager also missed a portion of the season due to a hand injury Due to these woes (and a suspension to their big free agent pick-up, Trevor Bauer), the Dodgers traded for Max Scherzer and Trea Turner at the trade deadline for prospects.
+Betts also had lingering issues with his back and shoulder all season, Dustin May missed the entire season with Tommy John Surgery, Corey Seager also missed a portion of the season due to a hand injury.
+Due to these woes (and a suspension to their big free agent pick-up, Trevor Bauer), the Dodgers traded for Max Scherzer and Trea Turner at the trade deadline for prospects.
+They also signed both future Hall of Fame hitter Albert Pujols after he was released from the Angels.
 The Dodgers won 106 games, tying a franchise record in wins, and finished just one game behind the Giants in the division, making their ninth straight playoff appearance.
-They beat the Giants in the 2021 National League Division Series, but were defeated by the Atlanta Braves in the 2021 National League Championship Series.
+They beat the Giants in the 2021 National League Division Series but were defeated by the Atlanta Braves in the 2021 National League Championship Series.

 In 2022, the Dodgers lost Corey Seager to free agency but replaced him by signing all-star first baseman Freddie Freeman to a six-year contract.
 The rotation lost Walker Buehler in mid-June to Tommy John surgery, but Julio Urías led the league in earned run average, Clayton Kershaw had a strong comeback season, and Tony Gonsolin and Tyler Anderson had breakout seasons.
 The Dodgers won 111 games, a new franchise record and the most in the National League since the 1906 Chicago Cubs, and finished 22 games ahead of the San Diego Padres in the division race.
 Despite that, they were upset by the Padres in the Division Series.

+The Dodgers entered the 2023 season with the longest active playoff streak in major North American sports.
+They went 100–62 during the regular season, winning 100 games for the fourth time in a row for a full season, but lost to the Diamondbacks in the NLDS.